 NDM is based across multiple local sites, including the John Radcliffe and Churchill Hospitals, and the University of Oxford’s Old Road Campus – one of the largest centres for biomedical research in Europe.
 With over £200M invested in capital projects and research infrastructure over the past decade, this rapidly growing campus provides a vibrant, highly interactive environment for research development, and career development for young scientists.
 NDM will contribute to the expansion of this campus with the construction of a major new collaborative research facility the Target Discovery Institute, which recently obtained a £32M development grant from HEFCE.

-NDM currently employs around 1000 scientific research staff within the UK, and a further 1,500 staff overseas.
-Our researchers also contribute to the teaching of 450 medical students within Oxford University's Clinical School, further solidifying our bench to bedside philosophy.
+NDM employs around 1000 scientific research staff within the UK, and a further 1,500 staff overseas.
+Its researchers also contribute to the teaching of 450 medical students within Oxford University's Clinical School, further solidifying its bench to bedside philosophy.